Leganto and Closed Reserve (also known as Course Reserves) are services that facilitate student access to course reading

 You must also have an unencumbered Notre Dame Library account.

 If you require further assistance or would like to request a renewal, please contact the team on your campus:

 The Library welcomes book and film recommendations from students and staff.
 Contributing to the development of the collection in this way helps to ensure it meets your teaching, learning, and research needs.

-If you would like to recommend a journal subscription or other resource type, please email your Liaison Librarian.
+If you would like to recommend a journal subscription or other resource type, please email your Research Services Librarian.

 All staff and students can recommend resources for the Library collection on their campus.